Aquaculture in the United Kingdom: Seaweed

 There are around 700 species of seaweed growing around the shores of the United Kingdom, with an estimated crop of 10,000,000 tonne.
 Seaweed harvesting has been going on in Britain for many centuries and had many uses; food, iodine, glass production, animal feed and fertiliser.
 Strangford Lough in Northern Ireland has a distinct history of this and still has several kelp-ovens that were used to cook the seaweed.
 Seaweed harvesting requires a licence from the Crown Estate which governs the coast up to 12 mi from the shoreline, but seaweed farming (macroalgae aquaculture) requires a licence granted by the Marine Management Organisation (MMO) in England, the DAERA (inshore), MMO (offshore) in Northern Ireland, Marine Scotland in Scotland and either the National Resources Wales (NRW) (inland) or the MMO (offshore waters) in Wales.

 Small licences have been granted to companies and individuals in Cornwall in England, Pembrokeshire in Wales and several concerns in Scotland.
 However, all of these are harvesters of naturally grown seaweed, a process that involves cutting the plant but leaving the rootzone behind to allow the seaweed to regenerate.
 Seaweed farming, IE actually planting and harvesting the crop, is still a relatively new industry in comparison to some countries in Asia who have been seaweed farming for centuries.
 Most of the companies and universities trying seaweed farming are doing so for non-food related industries, such as research into bio-fuels.

 There are between 15 and 20 companies who harvest seaweed in the United Kingdom, but most only collect from wild stocks on the shoreline, and as such, are not partaking in the aquaculture industry proper.
 The list below only details those who are seeding specialist areas to grow seaweed before harvesting.

+In 2025 the Food Policy Institute outlined the legislative steps that would be required to make seaweed cultivation commercially viable in the UK.